-Welcome to the University of Waterloo.
+Welcome to the University of Waterloo!
 We are very pleased that you have chosen to pursue your graduate studies in the Department of Chemistry.
 This page lists important action items to complete prior to, and within, your first week on campus.

-You will be able to see the amount that you owe for each term, using the “Finances” tab in your Quest account.
-You will either pay the fees owing outright through your bank, or if you are an MSc or PhD student, you may choose to fill out a Promissory Note in your Quest account to indicate that your tuition will be paid by your Graduate Research Studentship (GRS), and/or awards.
+You will be able to see the amount that you owe for each term, using the Finances tab in your Quest account.
+You will either pay the fees owing outright through your bank, or if you are an MSc or PhD student, you may choose to fill out a Promissory Note in your Quest account to indicate that your tuition will be paid by your Graduate Research Studentship (GRS) and/or awards.

-Stipend and TA Payment
+Stipend and TA payment

-Returning students who have submitted this information previously are encouraged to access QUEST/Workday to review their data for accuracy.
-Instructions on how to view your personal information can be found in the Employee Self Service Work Instructions.
+Returning students who have submitted this information previously are encouraged to access Quest/Workday to review their data for accuracy.
+Instructions on how to view your personal information can be found in the Employee self-service work instructions.
 If your banking information has changed, you will need to submit updated banking information.

-Please direct any questions to email@example.com or 519-888-4567 ext.
+Please direct any questions to HR Help or call 519-888-4567 ext.
 35935.

-*Please ensure that QUEST/Workday are up to date with a Canadian mailing address.
+Please ensure that Quest/Workday are up-to-date with a Canadian mailing address.
 No funds can be distributed without this.

 Meet your supervisor

-Health and Safety
+Health & Safety

-Pick up your keys
+Pick-up your keys

-How to Log on to a UWaterloo computer
+How to log on to a UWaterloo computer

 All communications from the university will be to your university email address.
-An email address and account are provided to all students for the receipt of official communications and your participation in an academic program at UWaterloo You may set-up your email address once you have become matriculated.
+An email address and account are provided to all students for the receipt of official communications and your participation in an academic program at UWaterloo.
+You may set-up your email address once you have become matriculated.

-Please see the Information Systems and Technology website for instructions on how to connect your mobile device to the wireless service on campus.
+Please see the Information Systems and Technology (IST) website for instructions on how to connect your mobile device to the wireless service on campus.

 Register for your courses

-Teaching Assistant Information
+Teaching Assistant (TA) information

 Chemistry Graduate Studies